-Most roofs last decades with good care and maintenance, but they eventually require replacement.
+Most roofs last decades with good care, maintenance and some time need to refresh roof without replacing it, but they eventually require replacement.
 However, you don’t have to replace every aging or damaged roof.
 In some cases, you may refresh the roof and regain its original glory.
 With careful execution, the refresh may cost you less than the replacement.
 Below are some tips to help you with the refresh.

 Inspect the Roof